Sameness Entices, but Novelty Enchants in Fanfiction Online: Results

 \subsection{Regression analysis}

 \textbf{Response variables}.
-Four response variables --- kudos, hits, comments, and bookmarks --- are considered.
-We use the logarithm of these variables because they exhibit fat-tailed distributions (see Data \& Methods).
+We consider the same five response variables (log of Kudos, hits, comments, bookmarks, and Kudos-to-hits ratio) in our regression models.

 \textbf{Independent variables}.
-The term novelty and topic novelty scores are the predictor variables in all models.
-To account for possible non-linear relationships such as the inverted U-shape curve, we also use the square values of these scores as predictor variables.
-We first mean-center the term novelty and topic novelty scores before computing the square values.
+The topic novelty score is the predictor variable in all models.
+To account for possible non-linear relationships such as the inverted U-shape curve, we also use the square value of the score as an additional predictor variable.
+We mean-center the topic novelty score before computing the square value.

 \textbf{Control variables}.
-To isolate the relationship between the novelty and success, we consider the following control variables: (1) Some fandoms have larger fan bases than others, resulting in higher numbers of kudos in general for the works in these fandoms.
-We use binary variables that represent each fandom to control for this effect.
-(2) The number of chapters provides a second control: multi-chapter works have additional chances for exposure, and that higher kudos may stimulate an author to write more chapters.
-(3) Since AO3's user base has been increasing, one may expect newer works to receive more kudos than older ones.
-Conversely, older works may receive more kudos because they had more time to be discovered or to accumulate readers.
-We therefore include the age of each work as a numerical variable: the number of days since a work was completed (for finished works) or was last edited (for incomplete works).
-(4) Since the authors may accumulate fame through writing fanfiction, and this fame may bias readership and kudos, we control for the total number of works that an author has written.
-(5) The relationship between characters is one of the main reasons that many fans read fanfictions, and some relationships have larger fan bases than others.
-To account for this effect, we create a binary variable, ``frequent relationship'', to indicate whether a work features a relationship that is among the top five most frequent relationships in its fandom.
+We consider the following control variables.
+(1) fandom fixed effects; (2) number of chapters: multi-chapter works have additional chances for exposure, and higher metrics may stimulate an author to write more chapters; (3) time of publication: AO3's user base has been increasing and one may expect either newer works to receive higher metrics than older ones because they are visible to a larger audience, or that older works may perform better because they had more time to accumulate readers.
+We use the number of days since a work was completed (for finished works) or was last edited (for incomplete works); (4) total number of works by the author in question: authors may accumulate fame which may bias readership and success; (5) character-pairing: the relationship between characters is one of the main reasons that many fans read fanfiction, and some relationship pairings have larger fan bases than others.
+To account for this effect, we control for a binary variable, ``frequent relationship'', to indicate whether a work features a relationship that is among the top five most frequent relationships in its fandom.
 Finally, (6) the ``archive warnings'' indicate that the fanfictions contain sensitive elements such as graphic violence or major character death, and may influence the readers' choice to read them; the age ratings restrict some fictions to adults only; the types of character relationships may also influence the readers' choices.
 Categorical variables are created to capture their effects.